Grimur12/VNL1_24_H7/DOCS/Github Manual.md

   1) Assuming you have already cloned the repository, you now are able to pull new files that have been pushed to the GitHub repo onto your local computer for you to work on in your own IDE.
   2) Before you start implementing something, it is recommended that you check if there are any new commits to the GitHub repository to avoid conflicts later down the line.
   3) To pull changes in GitHub Desktop, you first check your "Current Repository" and make sure that its the correct one, then you check if your "Current Branch" is the correct one.
-  4) After verifying the repo and branch you then press "Fetch Origin" and you can see the changes that have been made, after that you press the blue button on the top right of the screen called "Pull Origin"
+  4) After verifying the repo and branch you then press "Fetch Origin" and you can see the changes that have been made, after that you press the blue button on the top right of the screen called "Pull Origin".
   5) This will sync your local copy with the latest changes from the GitHub repo.

 - Commits